 - The El Diablo restaurant uses the geothermal heat from the earth for cooking by placing a large grill over a deep pit.
 Although the volcano is dormant, there have been recordings of 610°C at just 13 metres.

 - Papagayo Beach – This is my favourite beach in Lanzarote.
 Based in the South of the island, this white sand beach is perfectly protected from the wind due to its cove-like shape.
-Crystal clear waters means that it is the perfect area for snorkelling as well as enjoying the peaceful and beautiful surroundings.
+Crystal clear waters mean that it is the perfect area for snorkelling as well as enjoying the peaceful and beautiful surroundings.

 I lava visiting the volcanic tubes!